Areas of expertise

 But wait.
 There is more!

-I reported to them and he told them a conflicting but very convincing story, or was it simply a story they preferred to hear so they wouldn't have to take action on a popular and charismatic personality?
-Maybe both.
-It almost got me fired after 8 years of reporting this guy so I lost all faith in management and backed off.
+LTHROs to management over and over again.
+History repeated itself.
+The LTHRO told them a conflicting and very convincing story.
+It's always a story management preferred to hear so they wouldn't have to take action on a popular and charismatic personality.
+Again the typical LTHRO play book strategy and people keep falling for it.
+A classic human failing.
+Easily exploited.
+Its a popularity contest that has nothing to do with job performance or safety.
+It almost got me fired after 8 years of reporting this guy so I became demoralized, lost all faith in management and backed off, self preservation kicked in.
+I had a pension and medical benefits that came with it that were at risk.

-High Risk Operator was not performing his duties.
+LTHRO.
+During this time I had reported to a different plant manager.
+I explained the techniques I used to determine that the LTHRO was not performing his duties.
 The same thing happened here too.
-He staged his work area and left uncharacteristic messes to make it look like he was doing his job.
+Again the plant manager blabbed about how I detected the LTHROs behavior and work avoidance.
+Consequently the LTHRO staged his work area and left uncharacteristic messes to make it look like he was doing his job.
 That only lasted so long, as that took him away from his regular social activities.
-Few people have the ability to appropriately deal with a High Risk Operator.
+Few people have the ability to appropriately deal with a LTHRO.

-There were times he would convince other operators on shift to cover for him, lie about his absence as he took off the last six hours of the day to go home for Christmas, Thanksgiving dinners and other occasions.
-I didn't find out for years afterwards.
+There were times he would convince other operators on shift to cover for him, lie about his absence as he took off the last six hours of the day to go home for Christmas, Thanksgiving dinners, weekend get togethers and other occasions.
+I didn't find out for years afterwards about this.
 He knew how to manipulate his peer group.
 It's amazing.
-No one else did that and they all actually supported his behavior.
+No one else in the group did that kind of thing and they all actually supported his behavior.

 A well defined pattern of the conman scenario and those they target to perpetuate their entitlement, behavior and lifestyle?
 They are very talented at what they do and who they victimize as well as those they influence for control purposes.
 They are not talented at providing service to your corporation.
 They are a threat to be appropriately dealt with.

-There were supervisors on all four crews that had worked with these people that chose to do nothing and others that didn't have a clue.
-If I am the only one to speak out about it, it is just one more reason to doubt my word and do nothing from a management perspective.
+There were supervisors and other operators on all four crews that had worked with these people that chose to do and say nothing.
+There were others that didn't have a clue as to what was going on, while others were in total denial.
+If I am the only one to speak out about behavior like this, it was just one more reason to doubt my word and an excuse to do nothing from a management perspective.
+My foreman's excuse was, "You are the only one to make these accusations."

 Now I have the technology and